d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert-dataset.md

 On the other hand,
 the off-the-shelf pretrained BERT model may not fit for applications from specific domains like medicine.
-Thus, it is getting popular to pretrain BERT from scratch on a customized dataset.
+Thus, it is getting popular to pretrain BERT on a customized dataset.
 To facilitate the demonstration of BERT pretraining, we use a smaller corpus WikiText-2 :cite:`Merity.Xiong.Bradbury.ea.2016`.